Gilles-William Goldnadel: Philanthropy

 Goldnadel first visited Israel in 1971.
 He serves as the President of the Association France-Israël.
 He has served on the Steering Committee of the CRIF since 2010.
-He is a zionist, and supports Israeli Prime Minister Benjamin Netanyahu.
+He is a zionist, and has as his "personal friend" Israeli Prime Minister Benjamin Netanyahu.
 He is a member of The Republicans.

 Personal life

 Goldnadel became an Israeli citizen in 2000.
 He is married to Béatrice Vonderweidt, a former model, now a painter whose work was exhibited at the French Institute of Tel Aviv in 2008.
 She is a gentile.
 They reside in Neuilly-sur-Seine, near Paris.
-They also have homes in Palermo, Italy, and Tel Aviv, Israel.
 They have a son, Benjamin, and a daughter, Laura-Sarah, both of whom are Israeli citizens and residents.